technomancy/leiningen/TUTORIAL.md

 can also specify an alternate namespace in which to look for -main with "lein run -m my.alternate.namespace ARG1 ARG2".

+For long-running "lein run" processes, you may wish to use the trampoline task, which allows the Leiningen JVM process to exit before launching your project's JVM.
+This can save memory:

+    $ lein trampoline run -m myproject.server 5000

 ### Shell Wrappers

 There are a few downsides to uberjars.
 It's relatively awkward to